 In February of 1998, I noticed a painful small lump in my right armpit and immediately went in to see the doctor.
 They assumed it was an infected ingrown hair, and put me on antibiotics.
 Over a two-month period, I became sicker.
 The swelling in my armpit was more painful and pronounced.
 By April, it had swelled to twice the normal size.
 I went into the Emergency Room where they treated me with antibiotics for cellulitis and recommended that I return the next day.
 I was immediately admitted to the hospital, and was there for two and a half weeks while they tested me for every disease known to man.
-Finally, they did a surgical Removal of a small piece of tissue for evaluation under a microscope. of a The watery fluid in the lymph system that contains white blood cells (lymphocytes). node, and the pathology report came back with the diagnosis of lymphoma.
+Finally, they did a surgical biopsy of a lymph node, and the pathology report came back with the diagnosis of lymphoma.

-Before I was diagnosed, my husband and I were both suspecting that I had Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors..
+Before I was diagnosed, my husband and I were both suspecting that I had cancer.
 So, it wasn’t shocking.
 In fact, I don’t think I cried.
 The only time I ever cried was when I thought about my 9-year-old son.
 Thinking about him made me feel emotional.
 I wondered if I was going to survive.
 My life path had been turned upside down, and I had to somehow get my bearings again.
 It was a very odd feeling, like being a balloon that lost its tether, but that feeling only lasted a couple of days.
 Then I made the internal decision to survive, whatever effort it took.
 I decided to take over the management of my treatment and my medical visits.
 It gave me back a feeling of control.

 “My life path had been turned upside down, and I had to somehow get my bearings again.”

-I immediately started Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. treatment which lasted for a year.
+I immediately started chemotherapy treatment which lasted for a year.
 I was being prepared for a stem cell transplant, which couldn’t occur until it was clear that I was responding to chemotherapy in a positive way.
-I ended up getting an A type of bone marrow or stem cell transplantation in which a patient receives his or her own cells. stem cell transplant in September of 1999, which means that my own cells were used.
+I ended up getting an autologous stem cell transplant in September of 1999, which means that my own cells were used.
 I’ve been cancer-free ever since.

 Over the course of my treatment, I would drive myself to chemotherapy every month.
 My family was very willing to help, but I incorporated my treatment into my life.
 That allowed me to create a routine; each month, for one week, I’d have to receive chemotherapy and the other three weeks I would be able to live my life as I normally did.
 I went online, and joined a digest for people who shared information on lymphoma.